dgraph-io/dgraph/wiki/content/deploy/index.md

         constraints:
           - node.hostname == aws06
     command: dgraph server --my=server_6:7085 --memory_mb=2048 --zero=zero_1:5080 -o 5
+  ratel:
+    image: dgraph/dgraph:latest
+    hostname: "ratel"
+    ports:
+      - 8000:8000
+    networks:
+      - dgraph
+    command: dgraph-ratel
 volumes:
   data-volume:
 ```
 {{% notice "note" %}}
-1. Ratel is not part of the stack.
-You can run ratel on your local machine and configure to point to remote cluster.
-2. This setup assumes that you are using 6 hosts, but if you are running fewer than 6 hosts then you have to either use different volumes between Dgraph servers or use `-p` & `-w` to configure data directories.
+1. This setup assumes that you are using 6 hosts, but if you are running fewer than 6 hosts then you have to either use different volumes between Dgraph servers or use `-p` & `-w` to configure data directories.
-3. This setup would create and use a local volume called `dgraph_data-volume` on the instances.
+2. This setup would create and use a local volume called `dgraph_data-volume` on the instances.
 If you plan to replace instances, you should use remote storage like [cloudstore](https://docs.docker.com/docker-for-aws/persistent-data-volumes) instead of local disk. {{% /notice %}}

 ## Using Kubernetes (v1.8.4)